shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 ```

 - The "Views/common/" directory is always registered as a template directory.
 Templates inside this directory are now loaded for both template versions.
-- A template version check was added, so that only the corresponding view folder is loaded.
+- A template version check was added, so that only the corresponding view directory is loaded.
 - Responsive - Template files for the responsive template loaded automatically over the inheritance by using the same names.
 Therefore, only the template directory must registered here
 - Emotion - In the emotion template we can load the template extension like in Shopware 4.
 After the template directory is registered, the template file is loaded via the __extendsTemplate__ call.